inria-thoth/cyanure/doc/sphinx/source/references.rst

 Other frameworks
 ----------------
-Even though Arsenic does not depend on it, our goal is to make it easy to use within Scikit-learn
+Even though Cyanure does not depend on it, our goal is to make it easy to use within Scikit-learn

 ..
 [SKLEARN] F. Pedregosa, G. Varoquaux, A. Gramfort and others.Scikit-learn: Machine learning in Python.
 Journal of machine learning research, 12(Oct), 2825-2830.
 2011.